Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Specific Features of Certain AI Systems

 The i.i.d. assumption can be violated in the “independent” part and/or in the “identically distributed” part.
 On the one hand, if there are statistical dependencies between variables, this assumption does not allow explicit modelling and learning of the causal relationships between them.
 On the other hand, if the distribution from which the data is derived differs slightly between the training phase and real-world operation, the data-driven AI system often performs poorly.
-For example, computer vision systems can fail recognizing objects when they appear under new lighting conditions, different viewpoints, or against new backgrounds \cite{Barbu2019}.
+For example, computer vision systems can fail recognizing objects when they appear under new lighting conditions, different viewpoints, or against new backgrounds \shortcite{Barbu2019}.

 In most cases, real-world data do not fully satisfy the i.i.d. hypothesis.
-As described in \cite{Peters2017} and \cite{Scholkopf2021}, \emph{generalizing well outside the i.i.d. setting requires learning not mere statistical associations between variables, but an underlying causal model}.
+As described by \citeA{Peters2017} and \citeA{Scholkopf2021}, \emph{generalising well outside the i.i.d. setting requires learning not mere statistical associations between variables, but an underlying causal model}.
 Learning causal relations is highly complex, and it requires collecting data from multiple domains (i.e., multiple distributions) as well as the ability to perform interventions (i.e., interventional data) that trigger a change in the data distribution \cite{Scholkopf2021}.

-Causality (or lack thereof) is highly correlated with the ability of data-driven AI systems to respond to unseen situations (linked to unpredictability and generalization capabilities) and to remain robust when some interventions change the statistical distribution of the target task.
-This includes \textbf{adversarial attacks}, where carefully selected perturbations of the inputs, typically imperceptible or inconspicuous to humans (e.g., adding invisible noise to images, or inverting letters in a text) can induce large variations in the system's outputs \cite{Papernot2016} (constituting violations of the i.i.d. assumption).
-In addition, learning causality can help ML systems to better adapt to other domains (e.g., multi-task and continuous learning), and improve interpretability and explainability of ML systems \cite{Chou2022} (linked to opacity as presented in Section \ref{subsec:opacity}).
+Causality (or lack thereof) is highly correlated with the ability of data-driven AI systems to respond to unseen situations (linked to unpredictability and generalisation capabilities) and to remain robust when some interventions change the statistical distribution of the target task.
+This includes \textbf{adversarial attacks}, where carefully selected perturbations of the inputs, typically imperceptible or inconspicuous to humans (e.g., adding invisible noise to images, or inverting letters in a text) can induce large variations in the system's outputs \shortcite{Papernot2016} (constituting violations of the i.i.d. assumption).
+In addition, learning causality can help ML systems to better adapt to other domains (e.g., multi-task and continuous learning), and improve interpretability and explainability of ML systems \shortcite{Chou2022} (linked to opacity as presented in Section \ref{subsec:opacity}).
+It has also been shown that explainable AI focused on causal understanding ("causability") can support effective human AI interaction \cite{Holzinger2021}.